loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 We had a bunch of tests spread through several Django apps.

-We came up with the following hypothesis: What if we could split the faster/slower apps into different jobs?
+We came up with the following hypothesis: What if we split the faster/slower apps into different jobs?

 We started by measuring the execution time for each Django app.
 Then, we created manually 2 test jobs: the first would have the slowest tests and the second would have the fastest.
 We tried to split it equally based on total execution time, ie, the second job with faster tests would have more tests than the first.